Do the Write Thing Texas Challenge

 Awareness.
 Education.
 Prevention.

-All across America, students are rising to the challenge of doing something to end youth violence.
+Each year, all across America students are rising to the challenge of doing something to end youth violence.
 The Do the Write Thing Challenge gives middle school students an opportunity to examine the impact of youth violence on their lives.
-Through classroom discussions and writings, students are strengthening relationships between their teachers and themselves as well as their parents.
+Through classroom discussions based on real-life based topical issues and writings, students are strengthening relationships between their teachers and themselves as well as their parents.

 Find the help you or your child needs when it comes to bullying or peer pressure.
 You can also download the Internet Social Media Parent/Student User Agreement for Responsible Digital Citizenship.MORE